Achilles Ruptures

 Nonsurgical treatment

 Nonsurgical treatment of Achilles ruptures should be considered by all patients.
-Dr. Bohl follows the Willits accelerated rehabilitation protocol for nonsurgical treatment, in which patients are initially splinted for 2 weeks, then transitioned to a walking boot with a heel lift for 4 weeks, and then a walking boot without a heel lift for another 4 weeks.
+Dr. Bohl follows the Willits accelerated rehabilitation protocol for nonsurgical treatment, in which patients are initially splinted for 2 weeks, then transitioned to a walking boot with a heel lift for 3 weeks, and then a walking boot without a heel lift for another 5 weeks.
 Physical therapy is initiated at the same time patients start in the walking boot (at 2 weeks).

 The main advantage of nonsurgical treatment is the avoidance of potential surgical complications.
 For this reason, for patients with certain health conditions that predispose to those complications may be advised to pursue nonsurgical treatment.
-Possible disadvantages of nonsurgical treatment include diminished plantarflexion strength and a potentially higher rate of re-rupture, although published studies have had mixed results.
+Possible disadvantages of nonsurgical treatment include potentially diminished plantarflexion strength and a higher rate of re-rupture, although published studies have had mixed results.

 Whether surgical or nonsurgical treatment is best is highly dependent upon the patient’s age, activity level, medical conditions, goals, priorities, and personal and professional demands.
 Dr. Bohl will take as much time as you need to educate you regarding these two options.
 The decision regarding which course to follow is completely yours.